-156. No error in stating either the offence or the particu- Effect of lars required to be stated in the charge, and no omission to state the offence or those particulars shall be regarded, at any stage of the case, as material unless the accused was in fact misled by such error or omission.
+156. No error in stating either the offence or the particulars required to be stated in the charge, and no omission to state the offence or those particulars shall be regarded, at any stage of the case, as material unless the accused was in fact misled by such error or omission.

-(a) A. is charged under section 242 of the Penal Code with Cap.
-22 "having been in possession of counterfeit coin, having known at the time when he became possessed thereof that such coin was counterfeit" the word "fraudulently" being omitted in the charge.
-Unless it appears that A. was in fact misled by this omission the error shall not be regarded as material.

-(b) A. is charged with cheating B{\cdot} , and the manner in which he cheated B. is not set out in the charge, or is set out incorrectly.
-A.

-defends himself, calls witnesses, and gives his own account of the transaction.
-The Court may infer from this that the omission to set out the manner of the cheating is not material.

-(c) A. is charged with cheating B{\cdot} , and the manner in which he cheated B. is not set out in the charge.
-There were many transactions between A. and B., and A. had no means of knowing to which of them the charge referred, and offered no defence.
+- (a) A is charged under section 242 of the Penal Code (Chapter 22) with "having been in possession of counterfeit coin, having known at the time when he became possessed thereof that such coin was counterfeit" the word "fraudulently" being omitted in the charge.
+Unless it appears that A was in fact misled by this omission the error shall not be regarded as material. - (b) A is charged with cheating B, and the manner in which he cheated B is not set out in the charge, or is set out incorrectly.
+A defends himself, calls witnesses, and gives his own account of the transaction.
+The Court may infer from this that the omission to set out the manner of the cheating is not material. - (c) A is charged with cheating B, and the manner in which he cheated B is not set out in the charge.
+There were many transactions between A and B, and A had no means of knowing to which of them the charge referred, and offered no defence.
 The Court may infer from such facts that the omission to set out the manner of the cheating was, in this case, a material error.

-(d) A. is charged with the murder of Johan Samad on the 6th June, 1984.
+- (d) A is charged with the murder of Johan Samad on the 6th June, 1984.
 In fact the murdered person's name was Jamil Samad, and the date of the murder was the 5th June, 1984.
-A. was never charged with any murder but one, and had heard the inquiry before the magistrate which referred exclusively to the case of Jamil Samad.
-The Court may infer from these facts that A. was not misled, and that the error in the charge was immaterial.

-(e) A. was charged with murdering Jamil Samad on the 5th June, 1984, and with murdering Johan Samad (who tried to arrest him for the murder of Jamil Samad) on the 6th June, 1984.
+A was never charged with any murder but one, and had heard the inquiry before the magistrate which referred exclusively to the case of Jamil Samad.
+The Court may infer from these facts that A was not misled, and that the error in the charge was immaterial. - (e) A was charged with murdering Jamil Samad on the 5th June, 1984, and with murdering Johan Samad (who tried to arrest him for the murder of Jamil Samad) on the 6th June, 1984.
 When charged with the murder of Jamil Samad he was tried for the murder of Johan Samad.
 The witnesses present in his defence were witnesses in the case of Jamil Samad.
-The Court may infer from this that A. was misled and that the error was material.
+The Court may infer from this that A was misled and that the error was material.